 Typical complaints associated with hemorrhoid disease include pain, bleeding, pruritis, burning, and swelling.
 Patients may describe bright red blood dripping into the toilet.
 Hemorrhoids are the most common cause of rectal bleeding.

 A physical exam can be accomplished with the patient in the prone jackknife position or left lateral decubitis.
-Buttocks must be distracted for visual examination which can readily identify many hemorrhoids, as well as other pathologies such as anal fissure, rectal prolapse, and fistulas.
+Buttocks must be distracted for a visual examination which can readily identify many hemorrhoids, as well as other pathologies such as anal fissure, rectal prolapse, and fistulas.
 The digital exam is accomplished with a gloved and well-lubricated finger and can aid in excluding other palpable etiologies.
 Lastly, anoscopy can be performed, and patients may be asked to bear down, to simulate the increased intra-abdominal pressure associated with defecation.
 In complicated cases, or when a patient has difficulty tolerating an exam in a clinical setting, colorectal surgeons may sometimes opt to perform an exam in the operating room under anesthesia.